ESA-eodashboards/eodashboard-narratives/Storytelling_Demo_LPS25.md

 One source of nighttime light imagery is the Visible Infrared Imaging Radiometer Suite (VIIRS) aboard the Suomi National Polar-orbiting Partnership (Suomi NPP), a joint mission of the National Oceanic and Atmospheric Administration (NOAA) and NASA.

 ### But what has SUOMI allowed to show?
-A research from Uuhan Univeristy  revealed three main patterns in how cities' night-time light (NTL) brightness changed during lockdowns: in some NTL  reduced (in Asia most pronouncde), but in Europe there were no significant changes.
-However, most keep their center unchanded.
+A research from Uuhan Univeristy  revealed three main patterns in how cities' night-time light (NTL) brightness changed during lockdowns: in some NTL  **reduced (in Asia most pronounced)**, but in Europe there were no significant changes.
+However, most keep somthing in common: their center unchanded.

 ## Tracking cities across the world <!--{ as="eox-map" mode="tour" }-->